Elysys/Docs/_docs/ebg/EBG User Guide.md

 1. **Transaction Date Filter** : Specify a starting date to begin the transaction import, or blank for no filter.
 When the interface is executed, only transaction date >= this value will be proceed.
 1. **Safekeeping account mapping:** Specify Business Central mapping with the accounts provided by the bank.
 Those are not mandatory but highly recommended to reduce manual input.
-1) *“Destination Company”* is the company used to import transaction related to the account
+ 1) “Destination Company” is the company used to import transaction related to the account
-1) *“Portfolio Code”* is the Elysys Wealth Portfolio to affect investment transaction on Front Office
+2) *“Portfolio Code”* is the Elysys Wealth Portfolio to affect investment transaction on Front Office
-1) *“Bank Account”* is the Business Central Bank Account to be affected on cash movement in General journal
+3) *“Bank Account”* is the Business Central Bank Account to be affected on cash movement in General journal
-1) *“Inv.
+4) *“Inv.
 Journal Template/Batch”* is used to specify in what journal the investment transaction will be imported.
 Front Office Only
-1) *“Gen. Journal Template/Batch”* is used to specify in what general journal cash operations will be imported
+5) *“Gen. Journal Template/Batch”* is used to specify in what general journal cash operations will be imported

-5. Asset Class & Transaction Type Mapping
+## 5. Asset Class & Transaction Type Mapping

 Specify the relation between specific codes used by Banks and asset class or transaction type in Business Central and Elysys Wealth.